 Biologics don’t work for everyone — and they might not work alone.
-At first, your doctor will introduce a biologic to your regular asthma treatment plan as add-on therapy to see if it helps control your symptoms.
+At first, your healthcare provider will add a biologic to your regular asthma treatment plan to see if it helps control your symptoms.

-If biologics work for you, they may cut down the number of attacks you get.
-And over time, they may help you scale back your use of inhaled corticosteroids or other asthma treatments.
+If biologics work for you, they may reduce the number of attacks you get.
+Over time, they may help you scale back your use of inhaled corticosteroids or other asthma treatments.